liangqiyuan/liangqiyuan/content/publication/Federated_Learning_for_Connected_and_Automated_Vehicles_A_Survey_of_Existing_Approaches_and_Challenges/index.md

 ---
-title: "🆕 Federated Learning for Connected and Automated Vehicles: A Survey of Existing Approaches and Challenges"
+title: "Federated Learning for Connected and Automated Vehicles: A Survey of Existing Approaches and Challenges"
 publication_types:
   - "2"
 authors: